plentymarkets/docs-raw/plentyInterface/Accounting.md

 <pre>public <strong>findVat</strong>(<a target="_blank" href="http://php.net/int">int</a> $page = 1, <a target="_blank" href="http://php.net/int">int</a> $itemsPerPage = Plenty\Modules\Accounting\Vat\Models\Vat::ITEMS_PER_PAGE, <a target="_blank" href="http://php.net/array">array</a> $relations = [], <a target="_blank" href="http://php.net/array">array</a> $columns = []):<a target="_blank" href="http://php.net/array">array</a></pre>

-List VAT configurations.
+List VAT configurations

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$page</td>
         <td>The page to be returned.
-If not given, the first page will be returned.</td>
+If no page is specified, the first page will be returned.</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$itemsPerPage</td>
         <td>The number of items per page.
-If not given, the model default will be used.</td>
+If not given, the model's default number will be used.</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$relations</td>
-        <td>The relations, that are supposed to load with the Vat object.
-Either "location" or "country" is available.</td>
+        <td>The relations to load with the VAT object.
+The relations available are "location" and "country".</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/array">array</a></td>
         <td>$columns</td>
-        <td>The columns, that are supposed to be loaded in the response</td>
+        <td>The columns to load in the response</td>
     </tr>
 </table>